GitLab High Availability With DRBD & Pacemaker

 Take note of the generated GitLab root account passwords on each node:

-After initializing GitLab and verifying it’s running on both nodes, the GitLab service needs to be stopped and disabled before configuring Pacemaker.
+After initializing GitLab and verifying it is running on both nodes, stop and disable the GitLab service before configuring DRBD and Pacemaker:

 Configuring DRBD